ESU ECoS II example of custom images

 This is what I use most of the time: the ECoS only really speaks with a PC software (TrainController in my case), and the PC software has a mobile connectivity option.
 In that case, mobile control is only indirect: the PC software is just using the devices as additional interfaces, and relays orders to the command station

 Since the ECoS supports a connectivity protocol, it is possible for a mobile software to directly speak to the command station through your home network.
 ESU has not developed an official App, but I have used TouchCab without a problem.
 This independent app costs less than $8 and allows you to control engines and switches directly from your smartphone.
 Unfortunately, you don’t have access to your layout map though.
+Update: 2-DEC-2015: Unfortunately, as mentioned on TheModelRailwayShow Blog and on TouchCab’s official website, TouchCab for ECOS on iPhone has been discontinued.
+Right now I am not aware of any native iOS app to connect to the ECOS II, comments welcome!

 Why would you want to do such a thing?
 Well, for one, it’s fun.
 Secondly, and that’s what I find extremely practical: it can be used for testing purposes on a large layout.
 When I am working on a layout section and I want to test how an engine runs goes through it, I just use my smartphone, while still seating under the layout.